SEDMORPH/bagpus/docs/installation.md

 ```

 Then run the [quickstart notebook](examples/1_quickstart) — it exercises the
-whole pipeline on mock data in a few minutes.
+whole pipeline on mock data in a few minutes, so you can check the whole pipeline works on your machine.